 Captain Blood (1935) Director: Michael Curtiz

-Captain Blood, starring Errol Flynn, is wonderfully entertaining film.
+Captain Blood is another rollicking Errol Flynn adventure.
 It is based on the 1922 novel of the same name.
-Much of the film was shot on a Hollywood sound-stage, however the epic battle scenes at sea were shot in Laguna Beach, CA. The film was a huge public and financial success, and was nominated for the Academy Award for Best Picture.
+Much of the film was shot on a Hollywood sound-stage, however the epic battle scenes at sea were shot in Laguna Beach, CA. The film was a huge public and financial success, and was nominated for Best Picture.
 The score for the film is also a delight, crafted by Erich Wolfgang Korngold and nominated for an Academy Award.